 Develop core skills in communication, control and power systems, signal processing and electronics.
 Gain valuable industry experience and be inspired by world leading researchers working on state-of-the-art models for future energy systems, automated irrigation networks, energy efficient wireless communications and nano-electronics.
 Graduate with a higher level qualification that is internationally recognised.

 At Melbourne, we’ve designed a unique curriculum aligned with the top institutions of the world, ensuring you graduate with the ideal combination of advanced technical and professional skills valued by employers, and a higher level qualification that is recognised globally.

 How to study electrical engineering at Melbourne

 Start with a three-year Bachelor of Science degree and choose the Electrical Systems major.
-Complete a two-year Master of Engineering (Electrical) or Master of Engineering (Electrical with Business) to become an accredited engineer.
-Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Engineering (Electrical) or Master of Engineering (Electrical with Business).
+Complete a two-year Master of Electrical Engineering to become an accredited engineer.
+Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Electrical Engineering.

 *Any undergraduate degree from a recognised institution including the prerequisite subjects outlined on the course pages with a weighted average mark of at least H3 (65%), or equivalent.